mukund-v/mukund-v/README.md

 - Training machine translation models to convert Python code into it's English intent

 🌱  I’m currently learning ...
-- How to train pointer generator networks in OpenNMT
+- How to train translation models in OpenNMT
 - TypeScript

 <!--